Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

 \subsection{Ablation Study}

-\textbf{Impact of Components.} We evaluate the effectiveness of each component in NaLaFormer.
-In row 1, we keep non-negativity and spikiness with $\operatorname{ReLU}(\cdot)$ and a constant power function.
-In row 2, we utilize the cosine inhibit to additionally preserve the norm.
-In row 3, we replace the constant power with a norm aware power.
-As shown in Table \ref{tab:ablation}, it is important to note that the norm awareness yields a 0.4\% improvement in row 2 and row 3, indicating that norm-aware spikiness effectively capture the lost information due to the norm cancellation.
-We examine the impact of norm consistency with cosine inhibit in row 1 and row 2 by only preserving negative values, with our cosine inhibit, the information in negative values improves the performance 0.4\%.
+We conduct extensive ablations to validate NaLaFormer's norm-aware mechanism, structural robustness, and hyperparameters, with exhaustive details deferred to Appendix \ref{appendix:ablation}.
+Crucially, to address concerns regarding training instability caused by pathological query norm growth at scale, we directly compare our method with QK-Norm.
+This comparison aims to verify whether our bounded norm-aware approach remains trainable and beneficial at larger scales.

+\textbf{Components in Norm-aware Linear Attention.} We ablate NaLaFormer's core designs in Tab.~\ref{tab:components_main}.
+Compared to a baseline using $\operatorname{ReLU}(\cdot)$ and a constant power function (Row 1), introducing the cosine inhibit (Row 2) yields a 0.4\% gain by preserving norm information from negative values.
+Upgrading to a norm-aware power function (Row 3) provides an additional 0.4\% boost.
+This verifies that our method successfully recovers critical information typically lost during standard norm cancellation.

-\textbf{Comparison with other Linear Attention.} To ensure fair comparison with existing linear attention approaches, we adopt the evaluation protocol from FLatten-Transformer \cite{flatten} with Swin-T setting.
-As shown in Table \ref{tab:lacomparison}, NaLaFormer achieves consistent performance gains across all baseline models, surpassing both conventional linear attention variants and softmax attention, while maintaining linear complexity.
+\textbf{Comparison with Existing Linear Attention.} Adopting the FLatten-Transformer \citep{flatten} evaluation protocol under the Swin-T setting, we directly replace the attention module with NaLaFormer.
+As shown in Tab.~\ref{tab:lacomparison_main}, our method achieves consistent gains over all baseline models, surpassing both conventional linear attention variants and softmax attention while maintaining linear complexity.

+\textbf{Comparison with QK-Norm.} To verify that our gains do not stem solely from feature normalization, we compare NaLaFormer with QK-Norm (Tab.~\ref{tab:qknorm_comparison}).
+Compared to the FLatten baseline, QK-Norm yields mixed results ($-0.04\%$ on Swin, $+0.15\%$ on PVT).
+In contrast, NaLaFormer consistently provides superior improvements ($+0.21\%$ on Swin, $+0.50\%$ on PVT).
+This validates that our bounded restoration of query-side norm information is actively beneficial, avoiding the performance compromises of simply discarding norm data.

+\textbf{Ablation Study on $\tau$ and $\lambda$.} Finally, we conduct ablation studies on the hyperparameters $\tau$ and $\lambda$ across both image classification and document retrieval tasks from the LRA benchmark, with detailed results provided in Tab.~\ref{ablationlra}.